SenseNet/sensenet/docs/smart-application-model.md

 # Smart Application Model

-The `Smart Application Model` is a feature of **sensenet ECM** for defining frontend templates to display and manipulate data in the `Content Repository`.
+The `Smart Application Model` is a feature of **sensenet ECM** for defining both REST API endpoints and frontend templates to display and manipulate data in the `Content Repository`.
 It enables portal builders to create a unique look and feel across content items while also saving time.

+> Some of the features described in this article (about displaying content with application Pages) are available only if you have the sensenet ECM [WebPages](https://github.com/SenseNet/sn-webpages) component installed, but the underlying philosophy of arranging applications, security and url generation applies even if you only have the core [Services layer](https://github.com/SenseNet/sensenet).

 ## Basic philosophy